zhouwt612/zhouwt612/README.md

 Hi, my name is Zhou, Wentao (周文涛).
 Currently, I am pursuing a Ph.D. degree at Korea University in Seoul, South Korea.
-I am also a visiting researcher at Khalifa University in Abu Dhabi, UAE.
-My research area is wireless communications.
-My research interest includes physical-layer wireless communications and robust signal processing.
+I was a visiting researcher at Khalifa University in Abu Dhabi, UAE.
+My research area is wireless communications and large language models.
+My research interest includes physical-layer wireless communications, statistical signal processing, and LLM.

-I am very open to having a discussion on the above fields.
-Please feel free to contact me 😁

 <!--
 **zhouwt612/zhouwt612** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.